Mykhajlo-Berezhnyj/LearnLingo/README.md

 Book Trial Lesson Modal – for scheduling a trial session AuthRequired Modal – shown when an unauthenticated user tries to access a restricted feature

 All modals can be closed by:
 Clicking the close button
 Clicking the backdrop
 Pressing the Esc key

+Additional Features
+Google Sign‑In Support Both Login and Registration modals include an option to sign in or register using Google OAuth.

+Automatic Switch Between Registration and Login In the Registration Modal, if the user enters an email address that is already registered in the system, the modal automatically switches to the Login form.
+This ensures a seamless experience and prevents duplicate accounts.

 🧠 Firebase Database Structure
 Collection: teachers

 Field Type Description
 name string Teacher’s first name surname string Teacher’s last name languages string[] Languages taught levels string[] Levels taught (A1–C2) rating number Average rating reviews object[] Student reviews price_per_hour number Hourly rate lessons_done number Number of completed lessons avatar_url string Profile image lesson_info string Short description conditions string Lesson conditions experience string Teacher’s experience

 You can fill the collection using teachers.json.